coderabbitai/coderabbit-docs/docs/faq/faq.md

 There are hourly rate limits for each developer per repository:

 - Number of files reviewed per hour: 200
-- Number of reviews : 3 back to back reviews followed by 4 reviews/hour
+- Number of reviews : 3 back-to-back reviews followed by 4 reviews/hour
-- Number of conversations: 25 back to back messages followed by 50 messages/hr
+- Number of conversations: 25 back-to-back messages followed by 50 messages/hour

 In-trial and open-source plans have lower rate limits than the paid plan.
 In all cases, we re-allow further reviews/conversations after a brief timeout.